-Tax Residence – clearing the muddy waters
+Tax residence – clearing the muddy waters

-The Commissioner’s initial view that a ownership of a commercially rented dwelling house would be a significant factor in assessing an individual’s permanent place of abode (PPOA) left many New Zealand expatriates uneasy, particularly in light of the subsequent TRA decision concerning the long-term absentee ex-soldier.
+The Commissioner’s initial view that ownership of a commercially rented dwelling house would be a significant factor in assessing an individual’s permanent place of abode (PPOA) left many New Zealand expatriates uneasy, particularly in light of the subsequent TRA decision concerning the long-term absentee ex-soldier.
 However, the final interpretation statement now issued acknowledges that the TRA decision was borne from an exceptional set of circumstances that, when viewed holistically, indicated that the individual may never have lost his PPOA in New Zealand.
 Coupled with the fact that the individual was operating in countries with which New Zealand does not have a double tax agreement, and the fact that presumably little tax was paid elsewhere, the writing was perhaps on the wall.

-However, the statement makes clear that long-term investment properties and holiday homes will generally not constitute a PPOA in isolation unless other circumstances suggest otherwise.
+The statement makes clear that long-term investment properties and holiday homes will generally not constitute a PPOA in isolation unless other circumstances suggest otherwise.
 The Commissioner backs this up by breaking the PPOA test into two parts, firstly a test for whether a place of abode exists and then whether this place is permanent.

 The statement goes to great lengths to outline how association with New Zealand is established, and more importantly how it can be lost.
 When laying the interpretation statement over the TRA decision, it becomes apparent that the case was decided mostly on the enduring relationship the taxpayer had with his children.
 The Commissioner goes further by adding her views on the case, stating that the regular contact with his children, coupled with the majority of his foreign income finding its way to New Zealand were key factors in considering the taxpayer was still a resident.